Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 datafluxRum.startSessionReplayRecording()

-In this set, what must be explicitly configured is:
+In this set, configurations that must be explicitly set are:

 replayCanvasEnabled: truereplayCanvasMode: 'auto'replayCanvasSampling: 'all'